Divorce Lawyers Airlie Beach & Whitsundays

 • Do I need to be in Queensland to apply for divorce?

 No. You may apply if you or your former spouse are Australian citizens, ordinarily live in Australia, or regard Australia as your permanent home.
 Your location within Australia does not prevent you from filing.
+Airlie Legal serves clients across the Whitsunday region and also offers remote consultations and document handling across Queensland, so you can access reliable legal support regardless of where you are located.

 • What is the difference between a sole and joint divorce application?